 Darovan Tušek, Arhitektonski natječaji u Splitu: 1945. – 1995.
 (Architectural Competitions in Split: 1945–1995), Faculty of Civil Engineering, University of Split, Association of Architects Split, 1996, p.
 45.

-1-10 Untitled (Archive ST3: Military Hospital), 2017 archival prints on paper mounted on aluminum boards, fluorescent light tubes, electrical fittings, colour correction filters each print 120 x 120 cm archival photographs: City Museum of Split, Collection of Photographs (photographer: Ante Roca)
+1-10 Untitled (Archive ST3: Military Hospital), 2017 archival prints on paper mounted on aluminum boards, fluorescent light tubes, electrical fittings, color correction filters each print 120 x 120 cm archival photographs: City Museum of Split, Collection of Photographs (photographer: Ante Roca)

-12-13 Untitled (Archive ST3: Military Hospital), 2017 archival prints on paper mounted on aluminum boards, used medicinal bactericidal lamps / fluorescent light tubes, colour correction filters height 205 cm archival photographs: City Museum of Split, Collection of Photographs (photographer: Ante Roca)
+12-13 Untitled (Archive ST3: Military Hospital), 2017 archival prints on paper mounted on aluminum boards, used medicinal bactericidal lamps / fluorescent light tubes, color correction filters height 205 cm archival photographs: City Museum of Split, Collection of Photographs (photographer: Ante Roca)

 14 Untitled (Archive ST3: Military Hospital), 2017 used hospital beds, fluorescent light tubes height 585 cm